geocryology/GeoCryoLabPy/README.md

     --email EMAIL        Send results to this email (default: ) --subject SUBJECT    Email subject line (default: Experiment Complete)

+## ColumnRun.py

+ColumnRun.py is used to launch soil column experiments by controlling the cooling baths as well as the recording interval of thermistors connected to the DAQ.
+In the script, temperature-time profiles (programs) are written to the cooling baths according to a user-defined function.
+Then, the programs are set to run, and periodically, the DAQ and the temperature baths are polled for their resistance and temperature values.
+The strucuture of the script follows that of logDAQ.py and much of the code is very similar.
+As with logDAQ, the behaviour of the experiment is controlled by command line arguments:

+    -h, --help       show this help message and exit --idelay         Time (s) to wait for adjustment to initial setpoint corresponding to f(0) of the temperature control function.
+This delay is only used once at the start of the experiment (default: 0)
+    --up             Enable upper cooling plate 0 = off, 1 = on
+    --low            Enable lower cooling plate 0 = off, 1 = on
+    --port_up        Communication port for the bath controlling the upper cooling plate --port_low       Communication port for the bath controlling the lower cooling plate --ft_up          Function defining upper cooling plate temperature as a funtion of 't' (minutes).  prefix numpy functions with 'np.' and do not use spaces in the function e.g. '12+(t/30)' or  '22' or 'np.sin(np.radians(t*np.pi/180))
+    --ft_low         Function defining lower cooling plate temperature as a funtion of 't' (minutes).  prefix numpy functions with 'np.' and do not use spaces in the function e.g. '12+(t/30)' or  '22' or 'np.sin(np.radians(t*np.pi/180))
+    --rep_up         Number of times to repeat upper cooling plate function --rep_low        Number of times to repeat upper cooling plate function --tstop_up       Length of time (m) to run upper cooling plate function before terminating or repeating --tstop_low      Length of time (m) to run lower cooling plate function before terminating or repeating --disc_up        Sampling interval (m) for upper bath function.
+A larger value gives a coarser discretization.
+E.g. a value of 2 samples the function every two minutes and writes two-minute intervals to the bath
+    --disc_low        Sampling interval (m) for lower bath function.
+A larger value gives a coarser discretization.
+E.g. a value of 2 samples the function every two minutes and writes two-minute intervals to the bath

+    --rdelay      Time (s) to wait between subsequent DAQ reads (default:15)

+    --start        Initial bath temperature (default: 5)
+    --channels   List of DAQ channels to read (e.g. '101:112,205:220'), see code for detailed documentation on format.
+Omitting the channels argument will run the cooling baths and record their temperatures but will not connect to or read the DAQ.
+This can be helpful if the DAQ is being used by another process.
+    --filename   Filename of output csv file (.csv extention added automatically) (default: None) --email         Send results to this email (default: ) --subject     Email subject line (default: Experiment Complete)

 ## Controller.py

 Controller.py uses a feedback loop to make measurements and automatically determine when the temperature has reached thermal equilibrium.
 It operates based on a sequence of text commands to define a 'program'.
 The controller will log temperature readings at specified intervals until the supplied program terminates.
 The valid commands are as follows: